Maverick-Karan/CloudResume-Backend/README.md

 How I achieved the goal:

 -As I am not a web developer but do have some basic HTML kowledge, I was able to get a HTML template with CSS to create my Resume.
-Created S3 bucket to secure the    webiste files.
+-Created S3 bucket to secure the webiste files.
 -Initidated Dynamo DB to store the visitor count.
 -Created a Lambda funtion using Python to iterate visitor count and attached permissions to access DynamoDB.

 -Integrated Lambda funtion with API gateway for Website JS to POST request via RESTful API